ahtisham313/code-collab-room/README.md

 ### Joining a Room
 1. Enter your name and the room code
 2. Click "Join Room"
-3. Wait for the session to start automatically
+3.  the session will start automatically

 ### During a Session
 - **Active Developer**: Full editing rights with 2-minute turns